 HOME OLD LAFSL HOME NEW LAFSL HOME

 Only the PC computer and Windows operating system will be discussed.

 You can buy a PC desktop or tower computer that is ready to use, you build one or have one built for you.

 If you want a laptop, you should buy one ready to use.
 You might find a large company that will custom build you a laptop from their line of laptop computers.
 Look at these websites: http://avadirect.com/ and http://computerupgradeking.com/products.php They will not be cheap.

 Decide what requirements you have for a computer and what size hard drive and memory (RAM) you need.
 If you are not changing your usage, what did your old computer have?
 Your tower hard drive should be a minimum of 1 TB and a memory minimum of 4 GB.
 Your laptop hard drive should be a minimum of 500 GB and a memory minimum of 4 GB.

-Buying a new computer with the newest operating system might make all or some of your hardware (printer) and software obsolete.
+Buying a new computer with the newest operating system might make all or some of your hardware (printer and scanner) and software obsolete.

 If you do not need the latest operating system, have a computer made for you with an operating system that will minimize or not make obsolete some or all of your hardware and programs.

 Make an inventory of all of your old software and hardware and their operating system requirements.

 The true cost of buying a new computer is not just price of the computer.